zeam-vm/GPU-Erlang-WS-2018/description.md

 Table \ref{result} shows the result of the benchmarks.

-* Benchmark9 is 1.76--2.12 times faster than Pure Elixir (Benchmark1 and Benchmark3).
+* Benchmark9 is 1.76--2.12 times faster than pure Elixir (Benchmark1 and Benchmark3).
 * The ratio of the difference between Benchmark9 and Empty is 8.29--10.5 percents.
 We indentify that it is net execution time apart from the overhead of the conversions between expressions of a list in Elixir and a vector in Rust.
 * Pure Elixir and Benchmark9 is 1.19--1.53 times and 2.52--2.7 times faster than Python\_CPU, respectively.
 * Benchmark9 is almost as fast as Python\_GPU.